Lawyer Milloy: 2002 and release

 On September 2, 2003, the New England Patriots released Milloy after he declined to take a pay cut to remain with the team.
 The Patriots cleared $5.86 million in cap space for 2003 with his release.
 Milloy was supposed to earn $4.5 million in 2003 and still had four years remaining on his contract.
-Milloy wasn't scheduled to become an unrestricted free agent until after the 2006 season.
+Milloy was not scheduled to become an unrestricted free agent until after the 2006 season.

 Buffalo Bills

 On September 3, 2003, the Buffalo Bills signed Milloy to a four-year, $15 million contract that included a signing bonus of $5 million.
 Head coach Gregg Williams named Milloy the starting strong safety to start the regular season, alongside starting free safety Izell Reese and cornerbacks Nate Clements and Antoine Winfield.

 Milloy's first game with Buffalo took place five days after his release against his former team, the New England Patriots.
 He finished the Bills' 31–0 victory with five combined tackles and sacked quarterback Tom Brady.
 On December 14, Milloy collected a season-high 14 combined tackles (12 solo) during a 28–26 loss at the Tennessee Titans in Week 15.
 On December 30, Buffalo Bills fired Williams after a 6–10 season.
 Milloy started all 16 games in 2003 NFL season and recorded 104 combined tackles (69 solo), eight pass deflections, three sacks, and two forced fumbles.
 Milloy also extended his consecutive starts streak to 122 games.